 A tool to produce courses within the KLMS.
 To create with the Authoring Tool, you need to have the Admin privilege set by the KlickData account representative at your company/ organization/educational institution.

 A category is a tag or index in which a material, test or survey can be found.
-You can attach material, tests or surveys to multiple categories in order for the users to find the proper subject when to take a course or involve this material, test or survey into a Course Plan.
+You can attach material, tests, or surveys to multiple categories in order for the users to find the proper subject when to take a course or involve this material, test or survey into a Course Plan.

 A test that has a grading system with more than two options in KLMS has a Certificate as the end result of a user learning effort.
 If a test has two levels of grade, its called a Diploma Test.
 If it has more than one percentage level, its called a Certification Test.
 Example Failed 50% or less correct, Passed 50-90% correct answers, Good over 90%.
 The levels are set by the Course Creator in a Grading System.

-A course specifically made for a specific set of users, groups or all within companies and these courses can be taken only for a specific period.
+A course specifically made for a specific set of users, groups, or all within companies and these courses can be taken only for a specific period.
 The Opposite os Open Course

-When you create a new group in KLMS: You can input a valid color code and give the group a color so its easy to separate them visually.
+When you create a new group in KLMS: You can input a valid color code and give the group a color so it's easy to separate them visually.
 A color code is then added from the hex system, see https://www.color-hex.com/

 A part of the statistics when you count the number of events of something.

 A course is a combination of Material and Test: Something (link, document, Text) to be learned and then validated (Test) that it has been learned.
 And to be combined with a Survey in order to get feedback if it made sense and if the student learned something of value.
 Technically it could consist of only a Test or a Material.
+Or an Event.

 Ex.
-2. If a Course consists of Course Item 1: Material "Jack Ma Youtube video" and Course Item 2: "Alibaba Introduction Test", the Course is completed when the user accepts he has taken part of the video (despite perhaps not viewed it, but KLMS will have notified if open) and taken the Test, despite not passed the limit of Diploma based on the Grade System in the second item: The Test "Alibaba Introduction Test".
+2. If a Course consists of Course Item 1: Material "Jack Ma Youtube video" and Course Item 2: "Alibaba Introduction Test", the Course is completed when the user accepts he has taken part in the video (despite perhaps not viewed it, but KLMS will have notified if open) and taken the Test, despite not passed the limit of Diploma based on the Grade System in the second item: The Test "Alibaba Introduction Test".

 Course Items can be mandatory or complimentary.
 A teacher can list books to read offline for the student to take the Course, but it's up to the student to buy or to lend the books at the library and to read the content.
 KLMS can not "proof" the student has open the book, read, and understood the Material.
 A test can give the verification of knowledge required.